SumoLogic/sumologic-opentelemetry-python/README.md

 # Sumo Logic OpenTelemetry Python

 An all-in-one package for python projects used to enable OpenTelemetry auto-instrumentation.

 It contains all supported propagators and auto-instrumentation plugins.

-## Instalation
+## Installation

 ```
 pip install sumologic-opentelemetry
 ```

 ## Instrumented packages

-This package installs all officially supported auto-instrumentation packages() as well as comonly used propagators and exporters:
+This package installs all officially supported auto-instrumentation packages as well as commonly used propagators and exporters:

 ### Instrumented packages

 ```
 opentelemetry-instrumentation-aws-lambda
 opentelemetry-instrumentation-dbapi